 - No smaller than 2"x3" for signs posted in business vehicles

-- Prohibit anyone such as employees, vendors, and customers from smoking within 20 feet of all entrances and inside your place of business
+- Prohibit anyone including employees, vendors, and customers from smoking inside and within 20 feet of all entrances into your place of business

 - Is smoking permitted on outdoor patios?